elytre/elytre/README.md

 [![npm](https://img.shields.io/npm/v/@iwazaru/walden)](https://www.npmjs.com/package/@iwazaru/walden)
 [![CI](https://github.com/iwazaru/walden/workflows/CI/badge.svg)](https://github.com/iwazaru/walden/actions?query=workflow%3ACI)

-Walden is an experimental tool to build a static bookstore front-end from a catalog file.
+Walden is a tool to build a serverless online bookstore from a catalog file.

+⚠ Walden is still in early development and it would be unwise to use it in production at that stage.
+Expect breaking changes, strange bugs, broken tests and missing documentation until 1.0 is released (hopefully in september 2020).

 ## Install